FTCTeam772/Competition/README.md

-This repository contains all RobotC files used by Team 772 for the FIRST Tech Challenge.
+This repository contains all files used by Team 772 for the FIRST Tech Challenge.
+A majority of the files are RobotC source files, however there are other files as well for making music for the NXT.

+All code is open source under the MIT License, see `LICENSE` for details.
+All of the music is under copyright by its artist, simplified and reproduced here under fair use.

 Below is a list of all of the files and their purposes.

 Competition Files
 -----------------